AI Tools8 min read· April 28, 2026

 pip install anthropic

-If you see SDK ready, you're good to go.
+If you see Installed!, you're ready to go.

-Create a new file called hello_claude.py and paste this:
+Create a new file called hello_claude.py and paste this code:

 import anthropic